bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/01_Debugging_examples/02_Python.rst

     Error running application

 The output describes that there has been an issue with the task number 1.
-Since the default behaviour of the runtime is to resubmit the failed task, task 2 also fails.
+Since the default behavior of the runtime is to resubmit the failed task, task 2 also fails.

 In this case, the runtime suggests to check the log files of the tasks: